 Abstract

-Research Question/Issue: Is proxy voting affected by whether the vote is confidential?
+Research Question/Issue: Is proxy voting affected by whether the vote is confidential for firms with more institutional dual holders?
 Does confidential voting affect firms’ cost of debt?

 Research Findings/Insights: Consistent with social exchange theory and reciprocity norms, we find that, in the absence of confidential voting, firms with institutional dual holders gain more favorable votes for proposals, and in particular for management-sponsored compensation proposals.
 Further, these firms pay a higher cost of borrowing.
 This reciprocity relation does not exist if the firm has confidential voting in place.